Skip to main content

 Dr. Fieke Rongen

-Fieke is a Senior Lecturer in Sport Coaching at Leeds Beckett University.
+Fieke is a Senior Lecturer at Nottingham Trent University.
 She completed her undergraduate and postgraduate degree in Psychology with a specialisation in Clinical Psychology at the Radboud University Nijmegen, the Netherlands.
 On completion of her Master's, Fieke worked as an academic counsellor for one and a half years.
 In 2010 she was awarded the Prins Bernard Cultuur Fonds bursary to complete a Postgraduate Diploma in Performance Psychology at the University of Edinburgh.
 Upon completion of this she returned to the Radboud University as a Junior Researcher and part-time lecturer.
 In 2012 Fieke was awarded a studentship by the Carnegie Faculty to undertake a PhD, which she completed in 2015.
-During this time she also covered a 9 month secondment as the High Performance Sport Officer at Nottingham Trent University, where she was coordinated the sport scholarship program as well as the TASS hub.
-Upon completion of her Phd, Fieke was appointed as a Senior Lecturer in Sports Coaching.
-Alongside her academic work, Fieke is also a UK Coaching tutor as well as a TASS lifestyle advisor.